Erasmus grant INCLUDE

 Austria, Belgium, Germany, France, Italy, Greece, Spain, Cyprus, Netherlands, Malta, Portugal

 Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Romania, Slovakia, Slovenia, former Yugoslav republic of Macedonia, Turkey

 As Switzerland is not currently part of the Erasmus+ programme, students going there will not be eligible for an Erasmus+ grant paid by the University of Edinburgh.
-However, you will receive alternative funding from your host university in Switzerland.
-You will receive full information about this from your host once you have been accepted to study with them.

 When will I receive the Erasmus+ grant?